 Email marketing is a powerful tool for engaging and

-With 1 billion users worldwide on Gmail alone, email
+nurturing your audience, which helps your marketing system get maximum results.
+With over 1.8 billion users worldwide on Gmail alone, email

 doing, or avoid doing, to make email marketing work for your business.

-Have each of the emails you send have a specific goal.
+Each email you send should have a specific goal.
 If

 you don’t know what you want the recipients to do, neither will they.

-filling out a form for restricted content, schedule a consultation, or redeem a
+filling out a sign-up form, scheduling a consultation, or redeeming a

 promo code with a purchase on your website.